May I live on in deeds that benefit others,

 The STEM Education Access fund seeks partnerships with individuals or groups that sponsor programs with equity initiatives and increase STEM educational opportunities for under-represented populations.

-The Bob Yellin Legacy Fund is part of the larger Yellin - Rosemont Foundation merging the Legacies of our Fathers (Herman Yellin & Henry Rosemont, Jr.) with Bob's legacy; funding a variety of excellent initiatives within long-term partnerships.
-All donations in honor of Bob Yellin will automatically go toward the STEM initiatives in Bob's name unless you specify otherwise.
+an endowment fund managed by Margaret Allen; merging the legacies of Bob Yellin, Herman & Gloria Yellin, Henry Rosemont, Jr., Kathleen (Rosemont) Denaro; supporting a variety of excellent initiatives in perpetuity, establishing long-term partnerships.
+All donations in honor of Bob Yellin will go toward the STEM initiatives in Bob's name unless you specify otherwise.

-2022 FOCUS: THE GENDER GAP
+2025 FOCUS: THE GENDER GAP

 Girls Who Code